Explore Jeju island your way with a rental car.

 Navigation & Apps

 Google Maps has limited driving functionality in Korea.
-Instead, KakaoMap and Naver Map provide accurate turn-by-turn navigation and real-time updates in English.
+Use KakaoMap or Naver Map instead.
+Both support English, give accurate turn-by-turn directions, and show real-time traffic updates.
+Download both before you land.

 Cheap Jeju Car Rental Tips